Last updated on July 12, 2021

 - Lifting a cup

-After choosing these activities, it should be done progressively and challengingly.
+We need to make the chosen activities challenging and progressive.
 That means the difficulty of doing these activities should be increased with time.

 Experts caution against a common pitfall while carrying out those exercises – the trunk should not be used to compensate during the training sessions.